phaze

 2. Open Phaze on iPhone, set your medication

 Open Phaze, pick your GLP-1 medication and dose schedule.
-This syncs to Watch.
+Your plan and progress feed the watch complications and widgets.

 3. Pick a watch face with complication slots